BrandonBian/scw/README.md

 So for your custom smart meter connection, you need to change the host number and the port to connect the master device to the smart meter ([reference](https://code.google.com/archive/p/modbus-tk/wikis/ModbusMasterExample.wiki)).
 Then, you need to configure the **master.execute** function using the slave ID, the function code, the starting address, and the output value (see the same reference above).
+The information that you need should be given by the manufacturer of the smart meter (or from a user guide).

 The **ReadFloat** function is to decode the digital data obtained from the smart meter into the format and unit that we want.